divvungiellatekno/course-HU-2022/slidev/slides.md

 # persist drawings in exports and build
 drawings:
   persist: false
+title: "LT for minority languages & the GiellaLT infrastructure"
 ---

 # LT for minority languages & the GiellaLT infrastructure